Lift boys and petrol attendants, early-mid 20th century

-Before the late 1950s and 1950s, tasks which were later automated were done by people employed to do the jobs.
-Self-service was largely unheard of.
+Before the late 1950s, self-service was largely unheard of.
+Tasks which were later automated were done by people employed to do them.
 This page gives recollection of customer service in two areas where it no longer happens today.

 Lift boys always wore smart uniform with matching pill-box caps, and they worked the lifts and opened and closed the gates.
 What a boring job it must have been doing this for hours at a time, never seeing daylight!